Tyler-Oswald/GPIO-tele-op-control/README.md

     $ cd DeepPicar-DeepRacer
     $ sudo pip3 install -r requirements.txt

+## Calibrate
+Put the car in a position where the tires do not touch the floor and run the calibration:

+    $ sudo python3 actuator-servo-deepracer.py

+This will overwrite the pwm_calibration.json file with the new values you calibrated.

 ## Manual control and Data collection

     $ sudo python3 deeppicar.py -g